ThinkBigAnalytics/scalding-workshop/Workshop.md

 #### Advantages

-* *A custom language* - A language customized for a particular purpose can optimize expressiveness for common scenarios.
+* *A custom language* - A purpose-built language for a particular domain can optimize expressiveness for common scenarios.
-* *Lazy evaluation* - you define the workflow, then Pig compiles, optimizes, and runs it when output is required.
+* *Lazy evaluation* - you define the work flow, then Pig compiles, optimizes, and runs it when output is required.
 Scalding, following Scala, uses eager evaluation.
 * *Describe* - The describe feature is very helpful when learning how each Pig statement defines a new schema.

 #### Disadvantages